muthuviswanath/EcommerceCharlie/README.md

 Ecommerce Application - Charlie  Team

 ## BuyMeLocal
 BuyMeLocal is an Online Ecommerce Web Application made using **Angular** & **.NET**.
-It provides an easy-to-handle and automated system.
-It also provides various features and an interface for selling and buying local handloom products for user.
-The admin can easily update, delete and insert data in the database with this application.
+It provides an easy-to-handle & automated system.
+It also provides various features & an interface for selling & buying local handloom products for user.
+The admin can easily update, delete & insert data in the database with this application.
 ### Features
 > For User
-* Can Register and Login.
+* Can Register & Login.
-* Can View Products and Add them to Cart or Wishlist.
+* Can View Products & Add them to Cart or Wishlist.
 * Can Purchase Items that are in Cart.
-* Can View his Cart, Order History, and, Wishlist
+* Can View his Cart, Order History, &, Wishlist
 > For Admin
  * Can perform *CRUD* operations on Products tables.